digabi/exam-engine/README.md

 # Development

-The information in this section is only relevant for developers of the exam-engine itself.
+The information in this section is only relevant for developers.

 ## Compilation